- Open Access

 Electronic supplementary material

-Additional file 1: Figure S1.
-Representative Oil Red O staining of cells with different treatments is shown.
+Additional file 1: Representative Oil Red O staining of cells with different treatments is shown.
 Cells were transiently transfected with 20 pmoL control siRNA or NLRC4 siRNA for 48 h and examined by light microscopy at a magnification of 400×.
 The images are representative of typical staining.
 Table S1.
 Effects of siRNA transfection on the production of cytokines (mean ± SE; pg/mL) in HepG2 cells.
 Cells were transiently transfected with 20 pmoL control siRNA or NLRC4 siRNA for 48 h.
 Then the cell-free culture supernatants were centrifuged at 10,000 g for 10 min at 4°C and the supernatants were stored at -20°C before assaying IL-1β, IL-18, TNF-α and MCP-1 by commercial ELISA kits.
 The data represent a mean of 4 experiments.
 (DOC 299 KB)

 Authors’ original submitted files for images